 It is a common occurrence to bleed after a Pap smear test.
 But you must consult the doctor if there is heavy bleeding or cramps.

 Any woman can get a Pap smear test whether you engage in frequent sexual activity or not.
 Pap and HPV are the main tests done to detect the presence of cervical cancer in your reproductive system.

 If you start bleeding after having a Pap smear test, you need to avoid using tampons or having sex for three days.
 Bleeding may continue or become heavier if there is additional pressure.

 Created with the patient’s well-being in mind, Wilmington Urgent Family Clinic offers high-quality health care services for residents of Wilmington City in California.
 Our patients are all cared for and treated humanely and compassionately.
-Wilmington Urgent Family Clinic focuses on making all our patients feel comfortable and relaxed when receiving medical care to allow them to heal correctly and fast.
+Wilmington Urgent Family Clinic focuses on making all the patients experience comfortability and relaxed while attaining medical care to allow them to heal correctly and fast.